-Miss Barbieri retired from the Royal Ballet in 1990 to become Director of the new Classical Graduate Programme at London Studio Centre and Artistic Director of the annual touring company Images of Dance, and she was instrumental in devising the Classical Ballet Course for the BA Honours degree.
-She has also found time to teach at Birmingham Royal Ballet Company and the English National and Royal Ballet Schools, serving on the Royal Ballet’s Board of Governors from 1994 to 2000 and participating as an External Assessor for the Arts Council of England from 1995 to 2001.
+Miss Barbieri retired from The Royal Ballet in 1990 to become Director of the new Classical Graduate Programme at London Studio Centre and Artistic Director of the annual touring company Images of Dance, and she was instrumental in devising the Classical Ballet Course for the BA Honours degree.
+She also found time to teach at Birmingham Royal Ballet Company and the English National and Royal Ballet Schools, serving on the Royal Ballet’s Board of Governors from 1994 to 2000 and participating as an External Assessor for the Arts Council of England from 1995 to 2001.

 Miss Barbieri has judged at many International Ballet Competitions and during her dancing career performed all over the world.
 In April 2010 she was awarded Distinction by the University of the Arts, London, for her Post Graduate Certificate in Teaching and Learning.
 In 2013 she was invited to speak at the Ashton Symposium in London and became an Ashton Associate for the Sir Frederick Ashton Foundation.